-For instance, I’ve been pro-military and anti-war.
-I’ve advocated (both non-violently and “by all means necessary”) for the independence of Puerto Rico, while I’ve also written in favor of Puerto Rico becoming a state of the Union.
-Some might say this is the reflection of a colonized mind, who sometimes loves the master and sometimes sees him for what he represents: bondage.
+For instance, I’ve been anti-war and pro-military.
+I’ve advocated (both non-violently and “by all means necessary”) for the independence of Puerto Rico, and also written in favor of Puerto Rico becoming a state of the Union.
+Some might say that this is the reflection of a colonized mind, who sometimes loves the master and sometimes sees him for what he represents: bondage.
 (I would’ve argued similarly when studying Frantz Fanon’s The Wretched of the Earth.)
 Yet, I now see it differently.
 I see contradictions as a reflection of our ability to see positive aspects in every person and circumstance.
 In this world of dualities, perspective is king.

-On May 5, 2000, I was arrested at Yankee Stadium for participating in a non-violent manifestation with six fellow protesters (see picture below).
-We were charged with several misdemeanors.
-However, this was the only case in the history of the Vieques struggle (which spanned decades and involved hundreds of arrests in Puerto Rico, New York, and other places) where the charges were dismissed “in the interest of justice.”
+On May 5, 2000, I was arrested at Yankee Stadium for participating in a direct action protest with six comrades (see picture below), for which we were charged with several misdemeanors.
+However, this was the only case in the history of the Vieques struggle (which spanned decades and involved hundreds of arrests in Puerto Rico, New York, D.C., and other places) where the charges were dismissed “in the interest of justice.”

-I also performed a seven-day fast in front of the White House in June of 2000.
+I also performed a seven-day hunger strike in front of the White House in June of 2000.
 Here’s a letter I wrote to President Clinton during that episode.
-One of his representatives addressed my letter with a phone call.
-(And here’s a clip of my interview with Amy Goodman in 2000, announcing the fast.
-I stutter so much I couldn’t finish hearing it when I found it!)
+Here’s a clip of my interview with Amy Goodman in 2000, announcing the hunger strike.
+(I stutter so much that I couldn’t finish hearing it when I found it!)
 I also helped organize Tito Kayak‘s protest atop the Statue of Liberty on November 5, 2000.

 I continue to be passionate about what I devote myself to, perhaps more than I’d like to admit.
-Those issues, however, now revolve around education and mathematics, not politics.
-I do feel much better as a result of leaving politics behind!
+Those issues, however, mostly revolve around education, farming, and spirituality.
+I welcome kindred spirits who want to share this adventure!